Deep Learning Accelerated Quantum Transport Simulations in Nanoelectronics: From Break Junctions to Field-Effect Transistors: Results

-Break junction experiments, primarily implemented through mechanically controllable break junctions (MCBJ) and scanning tunneling microscopy break junctions (STM-BJ)\cite{scheer2017molecular,gehring2019single}, provide a powerful platform for investigating quantum transport at the atomic and molecular scales.
-During a typical break junction process, the configuration evolves from the metallic contacts to the molecular junctions.
-In the metallic contacts, conductance exhibits characteristic quantization features reflecting the discrete nature of atomic contacts.
-As the junction breaks, individual molecules can bridge the nanoscale gap forming a stable molecular junction\cite{xu2003measurement}.
-Statistical analysis of these transport features requires thousands of conductance measurements over repeated breaking events, making first-principles calculations computationally prohibitive.
-The DeePTB-NEGF framework developed here enables efficient simulation of the break junction process while maintaining the first-principles accuracy.
-Below we demonstrate its capabilities in the two cases of metallic contacts and molecular junctions, providing direct comparison with experimental measurements and atomic-level insights into the quantum transport mechanisms.
+Break junction experiments, primarily implemented through mechanically controllable break junctions or scanning tunneling microscopy break junctions~\cite{scheer2017molecular,gehring2019single}, provide a powerful platform for investigating quantum transport at the atomic and molecular scales.
+During a typical break junction elongation process, configurations evolve from metallic contacts with quantized conductance to the molecular junctions bridging nanoscale gaps~\cite{xu2003measurement}.
+Statistical nature of these experiments requires analyzing thousands of conductance measurements across multiple breaking events - a task prohibitively expensive for conventional first-principles calculations.
+The DeePTB-NEGF framework developed here enables efficient simulation of the break junction process while maintaining first-principles accuracy.
+Below we demonstrate its capabilities in both metallic contacts and molecular junctions, providing direct comparison with experimental measurements and atomic-level insights into the quantum transport mechanisms.